tnldart/gnolledgegraph/README.md

   --data-binary @backup.db http://localhost:8080/api/import_db  # Upload database
 ```

 This implementation provides a complete, production-ready MCP memory server that can be integrated with any MCP-compatible client.
-It also offers standalone REST API access through two distinct formats (Go-native and Python FastAPI compatible) and a web interface.
+It also offers standalone REST API access through two distinct formats (Go-native and Python FastAPI compatible), though only the Python API is included in OpenAPI documentation, and a web interface.

 ## TODO

+- [ ] **Change Binary Name to Gnolledgegraph** and update any references
 - [ ] **Streamable HTTP MCP Transport Support**: Implement HTTP-based MCP transport protocol once Claude Desktop/Code adds support for it.
 This would enable MCP communication over HTTP instead of stdin/stdout, allowing for better integration with web-based clients and potentially improved performance for larger knowledge graphs.
 - [ ] **Incremental Sync**: Add support for incremental/delta synchronization to only transfer changed data rather than full database replacement, improving performance for large knowledge graphs.
 - [ ] **Conflict Resolution**: Implement merge strategies for handling conflicting changes when syncing between multiple clients that have made simultaneous modifications.
-- [ ] **API Consolidation**: Refactor to a single, Python-compatible API, removing the original Go-specific API endpoints (under `/api/`) and associated data structures.
-This will simplify the codebase and focus on a unified interface for all HTTP clients.
-The web frontend would also need to be updated to use this consolidated API.
+- [ ] **API Documentation Consolidation**: The OpenAPI doc is now Python-compatible only, but Go API endpoints at `/api/` are still implemented for legacy support.
+Update the web frontend to use the Python API and consider deprecating Go-format handlers in future.